openebs-archive/openebs-docs/docs/architecture.md

 ### Prometheus and Grafana

 Prometheus is installed as a microservice by the OpenEBS operator during the initial setup.
 Prometheus monitoring for a given volume is controlled by a volume policy.
-With granular volume, disk-pool, and disk statistics, the Prometheus and Grafana tool combination will empower the OpenEBS user community immensely in persistent data monitoring.
+With granular volume, disk-pool, and disk statistics, the Prometheus and Grafana tool combination helps the OpenEBS user community to monitor their use of persistent data.

 ### Jaeger

 This is a roadmap feature.
 Jaeger tracing will be enabled for OpenEBS control plane components.
 Contributions to stabilize this integration are welcome.

 ### WeaveScope

-Node Disk Manager components, volume pods, and other persistent storage structures of Kubernetes are being enabled for WeaveScope integration.
-With these enhancements, exploration and traversal of these components will become significantly easier.
+Node Disk Manager components, volume pods, and other persistent storage structures of Kubernetes have been enabled for WeaveScope integration.
+With these enhancements, exploration and traversal of these components has become significantly easier.
+WeaveScope is a well regarded cloud native visualization solution and is also incorporated in MayaOnline from MayaData.

 ### Kubernetes Dashboard

-Kubernetes dashboard is extended to include the PV and PVC traversals from the application PODs and vice versa.
+The team behind OpenEBS also has extended the Kubernetes dashboard to include PV and PVC traversals from the application PODs and vice versa.